 What started as our school’s first positive first Covid-19 case quickly escalated to a situation where multiple staff and students contracted the virus, and over a hundred families have had their Christmas ruined as a member of their family from our school now has to self-isolate due to contracting Covid-19, or restrict their movements for 14 days due to being a close contact.

-Covid-19 spread like wildfire through our school, despite staff following the Government’s Guidelines on the return to school such as ventilation, face coverings, hand hygiene, class bubbles and pods etc. The reason why Covid-19 caused such devastation in our school was obvious to those of us on the ground trying to deal with it; When we got our first positive case, their close contacts were told to restrict their movements while awaiting testing, however other family members of these close contacts were told by the HSE that it was safe for them to come to school as normal.
+Covid-19 spread like wildfire through our school, despite staff following the Government’s Guidelines on the return to school such as ventilation, face coverings, hand hygiene, class bubbles and pods etc. The reason why Covid-19 spread so widely and quickly in our school was obvious to those of us on the ground trying to deal with it.
+When we got our first positive case, their close contacts were told to restrict their movements while awaiting testing, however other family members of these close contacts were told by the HSE that it was safe for them to come to school as normal.
 When the inevitable happened, and the initial close contacts tested positive, their family members in the school then in turn became close contacts who needed to be tested.
-Some of these family members then also tested positive, then their classes became close contacts, and so on, until Covid-19 had spread throughout the school and the wider community with devastating consequences.
+Some of these family members then also tested positive, then their classes became close contacts, and so on, until Covid-19 had spread throughout the school and the wider community.

 The minister argued that “the positivity rate in schools is at 3% compared with 10-12% in the outside community”.
 I would seriously question the way in which the contribution that schools are making to overall positive case numbers are being counted.
 What started as one case in our school, spread to a number of others in the same class.
 Then most of the family members of those who caught Covid-19 at school also contracted the virus.
 Siblings who attend other schools, brought it in to those schools.
 The families affected were kind enough to inform us when their child had a positive case so we knew which families it was.
 Within days we would see that a confirmed case would be found in other schools in which we knew the siblings of our positive cases attended.
 Let me make one thing clear here; I am not blaming the families.
 The clear advice that they were given from the HSE was that family members of close contacts were to continue to attend school!